Coloring Outside the Lines - Canvas to Concrete

 Experimenting with how to translate my signature chunky textures to a large-scale wall pushed me in new ways.
 It forced me to think about scale, materials, and process differently.
 It was a reminder that “reimagining” often looks messy, bold, and alive—unfolding in real time, full of unexpected discoveries.

-That project holds a special place in my heart because it happened in Mandan, the city I’ve called my studio home for more than a decade.
+This project holds a special place in my heart because it happened in Mandan, the city I’ve called my studio home for more than a decade.
 To leave a lasting mark on a community that’s been such a supportive foundation for my creative journey is something I’ll always cherish.

 My hope is that when you view this mural, you feel something tactile—like you could reach out and catch the flowers before they blow away.
 But more importantly, I hope you see what you want to see.
 Whether it’s a cowgirl riding across the prairie, children swimming in the Missouri River, or a golden sunset out your back door, I invite you to find your own story in this work.
 That’s the beauty of abstract expressionism—it’s open to your interpretation.